harmony-one/rosetta-cli/README.md

 When re-running this command, it will start where it left off if you specify some data directory.
 Otherwise, it will create a new temporary directory and start again from the genesis block.
-If you want to discard some number of blocks populate the --start flag with some block index.
+If you want to discard some number of blocks populate the start_index filed in the configuration file with some block index.
 Starting from a given index can be useful to debug a small range of blocks for issues but it is highly recommended you sync from start to finish to ensure all correctness checks are performed.

 By default, account balances are looked up at specific heights (instead of only at the current block).
-If your node does not support this functionality set historical balance disabled to true.
+If your node does not support this functionality, you can disable historical balance lookups in your configuration file.
 This will make reconciliation much less efficient but it will still work.

 If check fails due to an INACTIVE reconciliation error (balance changed without any corresponding operation), the cli will automatically try to find the block